PPOL 5203 - Data Science I: Foundations

 Final Project

-• You will work on randomly assigned groups!
+• You will work on groups!

 • The project is composed of three parts: